ghostroad/TheOrchardTest/README.md

 is below the one specified.
 - `after` (integer, optional): restricts to establishments that have a `camis` greater than this parameter, used for paginating through results.
 - `limit` (integer, optional, defaults to 20): limits the number of entries returned.

+*Note*: When determining whether an establishment satisfies the minimum grade requirement, we only look at its latest grade (although we store all the grades it has received).

 #### Example